garydavenport73/spaid/README.md

 * There are a set of functions that can be called from your program.

 ## What functions come with 'spaid.js'?
-1. runSQL(mySQLString)
+1. sqlQuery(mySQLString)
-    * Takes an SQL string as it's argument
+    * Takes an SQL string as it's argument (<span style='color:orange'>UPDATE:</span> now accepting multiple SQL statements separated by semicolon ;.)
     * Executes the SQL statement.
     * It always returns a table-like object, which is an array of objects with key/value pairs.  (key=fieldname, value = cell value);
+    * <span style='color:orange'>UPDATE:</span> If running multiple statements, returns the last processed SQL statement's table-like object;

 2. loadDatabase()
     * Opens a fileDialog where the user can choose the database to load.